Wedding Season Workouts To Get Fit

 - Brushing up on your small talk.
 Weddings can be a lot like reunions and you might catch yourself in conversations with people you haven’t seen in a long time.
 Think about rekindling some friendships, meeting new people, or making small talk with acquaintances.

-- If you are single, wedding season can be a great time to mingle with extended friends and family in order to meet someone special.
+- If you are single, the wedding season can be a great time to mingle with extended friends and family in order to meet someone special.
 Look your best, don’t overdo it on the champagne, and feel confident with yourself.
 Especially after these workouts when you’ve worked so hard.

 - If you are the one getting married, consider your fitness goals before buying your dress.
 Ask a seamstress how much your dress can realistically be altered and make a realistic fitness goal for yourself.